 Use your lightest yellow and even a pale pink to make swirls of different grasses and mosses that a bird uses for a nest.
 Now you are going to color your eggs.
 Figure out from which direction your light is (the sun shining on your nest…mine is from the left-side and top of the eggs).
 Leave the light on the top of the eggs and lightly color in the bottoms of the eggs.
 I think mine should have been more an aqua color but I went with the pale blue.
 Take your finger tip and brush the dark color around the eggs.

 - A note on chalk pastels: Pastels are an easy, forgiving medium.
 Fun for children and adults alike!
-Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons (over 35 lessons now) are all contained in the post Pastels plus links to tutorials.
-A simple set is very affordable.
+Details on the pastels and paper we use, how and where to purchase, and links to all of Nana’s other pastel lessons (over 100+ lessons now) are all contained in the post 100+ Free Art Tutorials for All Ages.
+A simple set of chalk pastels is very affordable.

 - The practical aspects of a mess: Pastels are blessedly messy.
 We always have baby wipes close by to wipe hands.
 We wear something we don’t mind getting stained or don a smock.